LittlePetunia/ece1724-anime-goods-e-commerce-backend/README.md

 ---

 ## PATCH `/api/order/:id/status`
-Update the status of an order.
+Update the status of an order (admin only).

 **Input:**
 ```json